 Such capital expenditure decisions relate to construction of new facilities, large outlays for vehicles and machinery, embarking upon new product research and development, and similar items where the upfront cost is huge and the payback period will span years to come.

-Although the tendency is to focus on the financial dimensions, it goes without saying that such decisions are made more complex because they usually involve a number of nonfinancial components as well.
-Thus, the final decision may involve consideration of architectural, engineering, marketing, and numerous other variables.
+Although the tendency is to focus on the financial dimensions, such decisions are made even more complex because they usually involve a number of nonfinancial components as well.
+Thus, the final decision may involve consideration of architectural, engineering, marketing, regulatory, and numerous other variables.

 These types of decisions involve considerable risk because they usually involve large amounts of money and extended durations of time.
 In addition, capital expenditure decisions (also called capital budgeting) are usually accompanied by a number of alternatives from which to choose.
 Sometimes, an option that is best in the long term may be the least desirable in the near term, and vice versa.